johnfurlong98/JohnFurlong-Heroku-Predictor/readme.md

 This README presents a comprehensive overview of the project’s aims, methodology, and value.
 By combining CRISP-DM principles, data-driven insights, and robust ML models, the House Price Prediction Dashboard exemplifies a professional, real-world application of Data Science to support informed decision-making in the housing market.

 ### Acknowledgments & Resources
 This project was developed by John Furlong with support from the Code Institute.
 Their comprehensive curriculum, supportive resources, and practical assignments provided the foundational knowledge required to build this solution.
 The Ames Housing Dataset served as an excellent real-world data source, supplying rich feature information.
+The notebook obtains the data via the Kaggle endpoint, providing a rich, real-world testing ground.

 Additionally, ChatGPT by OpenAI aided in conceptual clarification, technique refinement, and problem-solving.
 This synergy combining structured learning with AI driven guidance resulted in a robust, reliable, and user-focused tool.